StarRocks/starrocks/docs/en/administration/Query_management.md

 ## capacity quota of database storage

-The quota value can be changed by `alter database`.
+The capacity quota of database storage is unlimited by default.
+And you can change quota value by using `alter database`.

 ```sql
 ALTER DATABASE db_name SET DATA QUOTA quota;